opencdms/.github/profile/README.md

-Welcome to the OpenCDMS Project's main code repository on GitHub.
-For more information, please see [docs.opencdms.org](https://docs.opencdms.org).
+📌 Welcome to the OpenCDMS Project's main code repository on GitHub

+📚 For more information, please see [docs.opencdms.org](https://docs.opencdms.org)